maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 ## Closing remarks

 Admittedly, the approach we've looked at in this article, is designed to solve a very specific use case.
 You might have to adapt certain aspects of it to your own needs.
 But I hope this article will serve as an inspiration for a powerful solution which fits your specific use case.

+## Coffee time ☕️

+If you enjoyed this article, you might [consider to buy me a coffee](https://ko-fi.com/maoberlehner).
+Thx!